-One of the most fun parts of being pregnant is preparing the nursery!
-You will want to make sure you cross every item off your nursery checklist, to make sure you’re ready for your new little bundle of joy to arrive!
+One of the most exciting parts of being pregnant is preparing the nursery!
+Whether you’re wanting all of the bells and whistles, or you’re striving for more of a minimalist approach, you will want to make sure you cross every item off your nursery checklist, to make sure you’re ready for your new little bundle of joy to arrive!

 Do you have everything you need for your baby’s nursery?
 Go through this nursery checklist and find out!